 Beasley's activism and simultaneous work as a reporter sometimes meant that she found herself having to report on her own achievements.
 On such occasions, her humility shone through her text.
 "There was introduced Friday January 27 in the California Legislature an Anti-Lunching Bill at the request of this writer," she wrote in 1933.
 "This writer knowing that the editors of the Oakland Tribune have for 20 years fought lynching through some editorials, decided to ask Assemblyman Wm.
 Knewland, assistant publisher of The Tribune to jointly introduce the bill with Assemblyman Frederick Madison Roberts of Los Angeles… Many women’s organizations endorsed the intentions of this writer to have this bill introduced.”

 Beasley continued writing her column for the Tribune until her death in 1934.
-Buried in St. Mary's Cemetery in Oakland, Beasley's tombstone says simply: "Author and columnist, a native of Ohio and for 25 years, a resident of Oakland."
+Buried in the Y section of St. Mary's Cemetery in Oakland, her tombstone offers simply her name and dates.
 Beasley's own words might have proved a more fitting tribute to her tenacious trailblazing.
 "Ever life casts its shadow," she once wrote, "my life plus others make a peer to move the world.
 I, therefore, pledge my life to the living world of brotherhood and mutual understanding between the races.”

 For stories on other Rebel Girls from Bay Area History, click here.